 Gunlock Lake has fully bounced back from floods in 2005 and 2006, and some dam reconstruction in 2008, which decimated the fish population.
 Today, the bass fishing here is excellent.
 Many anglers say it is as good as Quail Creek, Sand Hollow, and other renowned bass fishing spots in the state.
 There are lots of bluegill and crappie in this lake as well.
 Since it’s up high, lake waters are still chilly in March and April.
 The best fishing time is usually from May to June.

-Grab your walking stick, lace up your hiking boots, and head out of your RV.
+Grab your walking stick, lace up your hiking boots, and head out of your pop-up camper.
 All of Gunlock State Park is basically one big hiking trail.
-The eastern shore is a mostly flat sand wash that’s easy to traverse but may be slippery after it rains.
+The eastern shore is a mostly flat sand wash that’s easy to traverse; be prepared to hike carefully because the ground may be slippery after it rains.
 The rocky western shore is a little more difficult, but it’s also mostly flat.
 Try the area around the northern part of the lake, near Miners Canyon and the flood-prone Santa Clara River.
 The wildflowers are pretty here during the spring.
 If you want a more well-developed trail, try the area between Manganese Wash and Limekiln Wash in the western part of the park.

 Many animals come from the fringes of Snow Canyon to drink at Gunlock Reservoir.
 Expect to see lots of foxes, coyotes, and other small mammals near the water.
 You may see a few cattle and sheep coming from area ranches as well.
 Overhead, look for falcons and other birds of prey.
 If you get fortunate, you may see an eagle swoop down and catch a fish.
 That’s a sight like no other.
 One thing is for sure; you won't want to forget the camera in the Sprinter as you traverse this park!